Name of Music Notes – A B/H C D E F G and DO RE MI FA SOL LA SI/TI

 Clefs – Treble, Bass, Alto, Tenor

-Learn about the different musical clefs and which one is used for each musical instrument.
+Learn about musical clefs and which one is used for each musical instrument.

 7 Note Values (Whole Note, Half Note, Quarter Note…)